ashMatch/ComposeProject/README.md

 ## This is a android project using jetpack compose

-I hope to get better at it :Smiley
+I hope to get better at it :smiley: